catberry/catberry/docs/get-started.md

 When it is in debug mode:

 * Minification of scripts, CSS and images will be skipped.
 * The framework is watching all files.
-When they changes all changed resources will be rebuilt
+When they change all changed resources will be rebuilt.

 When it is in release mode: